OOub/hummus/README.md

 ![chart](resources/flowchart.png)

-**Create a new class in a new file and override any of the pure virtual methods outlined in the diagram to create your own add-on, neuron or learning rule**

 #### **Namespace**
 all the classes are declared within the ``hummus`` namespace.
 Check out testNetwork.cpp for an example on how to build and run a spiking neural network.